 In 1935, amid the economic uncertainties following the Great Depression, UOB opened its doors to provide banking services for the merchant community in Singapore.

 Since then, UOB has grown organically and through a series of strategic acquisitions.
-Today, UOB is rated among the world's and Fitch Ratings.
+Today, UOB is rated among the world's top banks: 'Aa1' by Moody's and 'AA-' by both Standard & Poor's and Fitch Ratings.